Psych Med Management in NJ, PA, NC, and WA available now.

 Many prescriptions can be written with refills once we know they are the right medications and the right doses for you.

-Both New Jersey and Pennsylvania allow prescriptions for non-controlled prescriptions of up to 12 months.
+New Jersey, Pennsylvania, and Washington allow prescriptions for non-controlled prescriptions of up to 12 months.

 New Jersey law will only allow a 30 day supply of controlled substances on one prescription, no refills.
 The law in NJ does not allow me to write "pre-dated" prescriptions to be filled in the future (i.e., I cannot write you a prescription to fill in February if we meet in January).

 Yes.
 I have a DEA (Drug Enforcement Agency) registration that allows me to prescribe controlled substances.
-This includes stimulant medications for ADHD, benzodiazepines for use with some anxiety or panic disorders, buprenorphine (Subutex or Suboxone) for opioid use disorder, etc.
+This includes stimulant medications for ADHD, benzodiazepines (lorazepam/Ativan, clonazepam/Klonipin, alprazolam/Xanax, etc.) for use with some anxiety or panic disorders, buprenorphine (Subutex or Suboxone) for opioid use disorder, etc.

 These medications have more requirements because they have been identified to have a greater risk of misuse, abuse, or addiction.
 There are times where these medications can be truly life-saving and life-changing.
 I think it's important to offer appropriate access where indicated.